ministryofjustice/hmpps-github-actions-runner/README.md

 # hmpps-github-actions-runner
-This deploys a self-hosted Github Runner to the organisation.
+This deploys a self-hosted Github Runner to the github organisation.

 Documentation about it is [here](https://tech-docs.hmpps.service.justice.gov.uk/sreinternaldocs)